 Walking tours of Rice University, a private university with more than one century of tradition, are also free.
 Explore one of the best undergraduate universities in the country.

-As any great American city, Houston too has plenty of nightclubs covering all imaginable kinds of music.
+Like any great American city, Houston too has plenty of nightclubs covering all imaginable kinds of music.
 The nightlife in this city is very vibrant, so if you want to have a good time there are plenty of places to choose from.
 Grooves Restaurant and Lounge offers a little bit of everything and is a place well known and loved by all the locals.
 Wild West will provide you with an authentic country vibe (you’re in Texas, after all) and even dance lessons, but if you want to dress up and go somewhere fancy Belvedere is the place.
 Apart from these, though, there are many other options, and you can be sure your night out in Houston will be awesome.

 Hampton Inn Houston Downtown

 710 Crawford Street , Houston – Centar, Houston, TX 77002

 If you want to be close to the city centre and get great value for your money, Hampton Inn Houston Downtown is a perfect choice.
 The hotel is in a modern building, all rooms are air-conditioned, plus you can use the gym and the bar.
 You will be close to the Theatre District (about a mile away) and get a hearty American breakfast included in the price.
 A great stay!